CharlesJiron0103/CAP4786_Probability_Distribution/README.md

 ## *First Question*:
-*"Given a Goal Difference of 18, predict the position and display its visuals"*.
+*"Given a Goal Difference of 18, predict the position and display its visuals?"*

 ![image](https://user-images.githubusercontent.com/75334406/152633542-74a196ab-fcbf-4858-91fd-fa404e0dad0e.png)